quorumcontrol/tupelo-docs/index.md

 **Tupelo is ideal for modeling real world things** be they physical or digital.
 {: .fs-5 .fw-300 }
-The reason is Tupelo has a very different underlying datastructure.
+The reason is Tupelo has a different underlying datastructure.
 {: .fs-5 .fw-300 }
-Rather than one central chain each "object" being modeled has its own structure called a ChainTree.
+Rather than one central chain each "object" modeled in Tupelo has its own structure called a ChainTree.
 {: .fs-5 .fw-300 }
 ChainTrees are flexible, transferrable and highly efficient.
 {: .fs-5 .fw-300 }